 Distance: 135 miles

 Glyndwr's Way is a 135-mile National Trail winding through farmland, woodland and beautiful forests in Mid Wales.
 This route is suited to shorter walks due to its rural nature and wonderful range of attractions along the way.
 Stop at Lake Vyrnwy, Powis Castle or Bryntail Mine to get a sense of the area's heritage.
 This Mid Wales walk officially begins in Knighton on the English border, where it links with Offa's Dyke Path.
 Running in a horseshoe shape, the trail passes pretty market towns and villages such as Llanidloes, Abbeycwmhir and Llanfyllin.

 Stay at: Mount Pleasant | Sleeps: 6 guests plus 1 dog

 Distance: 10 miles

 Pen y Fan is the highest point in the southern regions of the UK and this trail is an arduous circuit that climbs its way to its peak and the summit of its neighbour Corn Du.
 Not for the faint hearted this superb walking trail is an unforgettable experience; its hard won but enjoyable nonetheless for those who love striking views and the open country.
 The trail originates at Taf Fechan car park and takes in sights like Neuadd Reservoir, Fan-y-Big, Craig cwm Sere, Llyn Cwm Llwch, and some Bronze Age burial cairns.
-Prepare well for this walk, although its a popular trail do not let this lull you into a false sense of security.
+Prepare well for this walk, although its one of the most popular mountain walks in Wales, do not let this lull you into a false sense of security.
 It’s a fun undertaking if you take responsible standard preparations for a long hike.

 Walks spanning all of Wales